A continuous multiple hypothesis testing framework for optimal exoplanet detection: Minimum missed detections under constraints

-which is similar to a ``Lagrange multiplier'' version of \eqref{eq:constraints_othercriterion}.
+Maximizing \eqref{eq:ujplagamma_othercriterion} can be seen as a ``Lagrange multiplier'' version of Eq.~\eqref{eq:constraints_othercriterion}.
 A natural question is whether the solutions of~\eqref{eq:constraints_othercriterion} obtained as $x$ skims $[0,+\infty)$ also maximize Eq~\eqref{eq:ujplagamma_othercriterion}, when $\gamma $ skims $[0,+\infty)$.
-The following theorem, proven in Appendix \ref{app:link} shows that it is true if we have component separability as in Definition \ref{def:separability}. \begin{theorem} Let us consider a dataset $y$ and suppose that it verifies component separability at all orders, then there exists an increasing function $\gamma(x) \geqslant 0$ such that \eqref{eq:ujplagamma_othercriterion} and \eqref{eq:constraints_othercriterion} have the same solution. \end{theorem}
+The following theorem, proven in Appendix~\ref{app:f} shows that it is true if we have component separability as in Definition~\ref{def:separability}. \begin{theorem} Let us consider a dataset $y$ and suppose that it verifies component separability at all orders, then there exists an increasing function $\gamma(x) \geqslant 0$ such that the solution of Eq.~\eqref{eq:constraints_othercriterion} and the solution maximizing the utility in Eq.~\eqref{eq:ujplagamma_othercriterion} are identical. \end{theorem}